 Well, this is actually tougher than it sounds.

-You hear a lot of ‘SEO experts’ say that a bounce rate between 40% to 60% percent is considered average.
-And that anything below 40% is great!
+You hear many ‘SEO experts’ say that a BR between 40% to 60% percent is considered average.
+And anything below 40% is excellent!

-Truth be told, there is no universal ‘good’ bounce rate, as it completely depends on your industry, the search queries, seasonality, and many other factors.
+Truth be told, there is no universal ‘good’ BR, as it completely depends on your industry, the search queries, seasonality, and many other factors.

-So when it comes to your own bounce rates, your goal should be to compare them historically, and look for ways to improve (listed below).
+So when it comes to your own BRs, your goal should be to compare them historically and look for ways to improve (listed below).

 What are the reasons for a bad bounce rate?

-While there are no universal ‘good’ bounce rates, it should be noted that higher bounce rates are bad, and a bounce rate above 90% could mean your website has a LOT of work to do.
+While there are no universal ‘good’ BRs, it should be noted that higher BRs are bad, and average bounce rates above 90% could mean your website needs a LOT of work.

 How can I improve my bounce rate?